StreetSupport/gmhan/content/about/_index.md

     * Co-produced a [Rough Sleeping Strategy](<link to resources>) for the city

-    * Made the decision to deliver the **Bed Every Night** **emergency shelter scheme**, which has halved rough sleeping in Greater Manchester.
+    * Taking the decision to deliver the Bed Every Night emergency shelter scheme, which has halved rough sleeping in Greater Manchester.

-    * Secured funding for **new pilots into family homelessness** by raising the question of how families are supported in temporary accommodation
+    * Raising the question of family homelessness to the Programme Board Chaired by the Mayor Andy Burnham to change the approach to how families are supported in temporary accommodation

-    * Shining the spotlight on youth homelessness, resulting in the development of a **Youth Homelessness Social Impact Bond** programme focused on this issue
+    * Shining the spotlight on youth homelessness, resulting in the development of a second Social Impact Bond programme focused on this issue

-    * Supporting the evolution of a **community partnership project** in a local borough to work alongside and secure funding from the local authority
+    * Supporting the evolution of a community night shelter in a local borough into a formal commissioned partner of the Bed Every Night programme

-    * Informed the **national asks** made by the Mayor of Greater Manchester to parties during the 2019 General Election
+    * Informed the national asks made by the Mayor of Greater Manchester to parties during the 2019 General Election
   heading: What have we achieved so far?
 whoIs: